fxpena/portfolio/README.md

 # portfolio
-Select projects will be featured on the deployed Github page
+Select projects are featured on the deployed Github page